gandi0330/Js-nomad-makechromeapp/README.md

 ## I Learned this!! 😀

-Build the basics of JavaScript 💪
+the basics of JavaScript 💪
 - variables
 - functions
 - data types